Cape Cod Style Interior - Design Ideas That Feel Fresh

 -

-Store blankets, magazines, or shoes in woven baskets made of seagrass or rattan.
-Baskets add warmth and keep clutter tidy, while their texture enhances the relaxed, unfussy style.
-Place them near sofas, under console tables, or by entryways for both utility and visual appeal.
+Store blankets, magazines, or shoes in seagrass or rattan woven baskets.
+Baskets add warmth and keep clutter tidy.
+Use them generously because the texture of the material goes hand in hand with the unfussy natural style.
+Try placing them near the sofa, under the console table, or by the entryway.

 -

-Fill ceramic pitchers or glass vases with hydrangeas, beach grass, or eucalyptus.
-Keep arrangements simple and casual—think single stems rather than formal bouquets.
-Fresh botanicals echo the connection to nature that defines Cape Cod interiors.
+Consider using ceramic pitchers or glass vases filled with hydrangeas, beach grass, or eucalyptus.
+Keep arrangements simple and casual, such as single stems rather than bouquets.
+Fresh botanicals also pay homage to nature, a hallmark of Cape Cod homes.

 -

-Select light fixtures in aged brass, brushed nickel, or glass that give off a warm glow.
-Lantern-style pendants, shaded sconces, or ceramic table lamps recall coastal homes’ enduring style.
-Prioritize soft, layered lighting for an inviting mood.
+Choose fixtures in aged brass, brushed nickel, or glass that emit a warm glow.
+Consider lighting fixtures such as lantern-style pendants, shaded sconces, or ceramic table lamps found in beach homes.
+Use soft, layered lighting to create a warm and inviting atmosphere.

 -

-Swap out shiny chrome for knobs and pulls in weathered white, pewter, or aged brass on cabinets or furniture.
-This understated choice brings subtle coastal character to kitchens and bathrooms and coordinates with your neutral palette.
+Swap out shiny chrome for knobs and pulls in weathered white, pewter or aged brass on cabinets and furniture.
+This is an excellent way to bring subtle coastal character to kitchens and bathrooms and will go well with your neutral color scheme.

 -